wttech/Sling-Query/README.md

     $(resource).children("cq:Page")

 will return only children with `cq:Page` resource type.
-You could also filter these resources definining any number of attributes in the square brackets:
+You could also filter these resources defining any number of attributes in the square brackets:

     $(resource).children("cq:Page[jcr:title=Some title][jcr:description=Some desc]")